-The color gamut specification tells you how much of the visible color spectrum a given display can reproduce.
+A display’s color gamut specification tells you how much of the visible color spectrum it can reproduce.
 Think of color gamut as a display’s color palette.
 Whenever an image needs to be reproduced, the display picks colors from this limited palette.

 The visible color spectrum, or what our eyes can see, is commonly represented as a horseshoe shape, which looks something like this:

 For TVs, the standard color space is Rec.
 709. It surprisingly only covers about 25% of what our eyes can see (like the highlighted portion above).
 Despite that, it is the color standard adopted by broadcast television and HD video.
 To that end, consider 95 to 99% coverage of this space as a bare minimum and not a feature.